Guilherme2014-ai/Guilherme2014-ai/README.md

 <h1>Hello, World ♡</h1>
-<small>("Hello World !"), My name's Guilherme, and i study programming (Node, JavaScript, Database) but i'm learning more, to improve more and more !.</small>
+<small>console.log("Hello World !"), My name's Guilherme, and i study programming (Node, JavaScript, Database) but i'm learning more, to improve more and more !.</small>

 <br><br>